coredns/coredns.io/content/plugins/erratic.md

 +++
 title = "erratic"
-description = "*erratic* is a middleware useful for testing client behavior.
-It returns a static response to all queries, but the responses can be delayed, dropped or truncated." weight = 9 tags = [ "middleware", "erratic" ] categories = [ "middleware" ] date = "2017-09-10T18:11:52.763257"
+description = "*erratic* is a plugin useful for testing client behavior.
+It returns a static response to all queries, but the responses can be delayed, dropped or truncated." weight = 9 tags = [ "plugin", "erratic" ] categories = [ "plugin" ] date = "2017-09-10T18:11:52.763257"
 +++

-The *erratic* middleware will respond to every A or AAAA query.
+The *erratic* plugin will respond to every A or AAAA query.
 For any other type it will return a SERVFAIL response.
 The reply for A will return 192.0.2.53 (see RFC 5737), for AAAA it returns 2001:DB8::53 (see RFC 3849).

-*erratic* can also be used in conjunction with the *autopath* middleware.
+*erratic* can also be used in conjunction with the *autopath* plugin.
 This is mostly to aid in testing.

 ## Syntax